 Kuflink review updated March 6th, 2019

 Considering Kuflink has a shorter trading history and no present default recovery history, I think Kuflink’s auto-invest return rates are low, especially on the one-year term.
-I do like the fact Kuflink raised these rates to make the risk more in line with the reward, but if you tie up your money for years, there are currently no exit options.
+I do like the fact Kuflink increased these rates to make the risk more in line with the reward, but if you tie up your money for years, there are currently no exit options.

 No Statistics Page On Website